The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Incorporating reading into school events and celebrations

-Schools should make reading visible in their community in one of the below ways, or in another way that suits their setting:
+Schools should make reading visible in their community in one of the below ways, or in another way that suits their setting, learners and community:

 Creating book 'pavement quotes' or window signs